 “You’ll figure it out,” Rodney Dangerfield informed a young, aspiring comedian that sought his counsel on how to succeed in their shared craft.

 The first thought that comes to mind when one reads the Dangerfield quote, is that the respected comedian was being dismissive.
-We can guess that aspiring comedians have asked Rodney various forms of this question so many times that he’s grown tired of it, and that he just wanted to be left alone.
+We can guess that aspiring comedians have asked Rodney various forms of this question so many times that he’s grown tired of it.
+Thus, when this comedian approached Rodney, Rodney said whatever was necessary to have this comedian leave him alone.
 Either that, or Dangerfield found the answer to that question to be so loaded with variables, and so time-consuming, that he didn’t want to go down that road again with, yet, another aspiring comedian.
 Dangerfield might have even viewed the young comedian’s act, and decided that it was so bad that he didn’t know how to fix it.

 The “You’ll figure it out” piece of advice has an underpinning to it that suggests that there are no comprehensive methods to achieving true success.
 A struggling individual can learn the “how-to” steps from a training manual, and they can watch how others use such steps in their process.
 They can also study the various techniques and interpretations of those techniques that experts offer, and they can internalize the advice that everyone, and their brother offers, but at some point an individual that hopes to succeed will have to “figure it all out” for themselves … if they want to achieve true, individual success.